Common Boiler Water Problems

 4. Greater Than Normal Amounts of Sludge

 Sludge is similar to the more solid deposits of scale but has a softer texture.
-When sludge reaches the boiler tank, it has exposure to high temperatures.
+When sludge reaches the boiler tank, it can be exposed to high temperatures.
 However, it will typically only harden if the water level drops, such as during draining.
-As the sludge hardens, it creates a baked-on layer onto the interior of the boiler tank.
-This baked-on sludge can then create similar problems to scale.
+As the sludge hardens, it creates a baked-on layer on the interior of the boiler tank.
+This baked-on sludge can then create problems similar to those of scale.

 Another issue with sludge is building up in areas that have lower pressure or flow rates of water.
 Continued buildup without checking can increase the temperature inside the pipes by insulating that area of the boiler system.
 Buildup anywhere in the boiler can restrict water flow.
 Consequently, more sludge or scale deposits build, temperatures increase and damage to the boiler’s components occurs.